 brain cancer & us

-But this all came to a grinding halt on Easter Sunday.
-My parents live in Brisbane, Queensland, and mum phoned to say she’d had a fall about a week earlier and still had this feeling of weakness on one side.
+But it all came to a grinding halt on Easter Sunday.
+My mum phoned to say she’d had a fall about a week earlier and still had this feeling of weakness on one side.

-My sister, who is a doctor, was extremely concerned and told her to go straight to the hospital.
+My sister, a doctor, was extremely concerned and told her to go straight to the hospital.
 My sister and I flew from Melbourne to Brisbane that afternoon.
-That is when my world, our world, went very black.

 Mum passed away a month to the day of her diagnosis on May 4, 2015.

-One person is diagnosed with brain cancer every five hours in Australia.
+Every five hours, one person is diagnosed with brain cancer in Australia.
+That’s four people a day.

-dog&boy are privileged to give a percentage of sales from every dog&boy design sold to Cure Brain Cancer Foundation,* so that someone else’s mum, grandma, wife, loved one, may continue on their journey and enjoy the beauty, and love, of everyday.
-X
+dog&boy is privileged to give a percentage of every dog&boy sale to Cure Brain Cancer Foundation, so that someone else’s mum, grandma, wife, or loved one has the chance to continue their journey and enjoy the beauty and love of everyday.